VisDrone/VisDrone2018-VID-toolkit/README.md

 Version History

+1.0.3 - Jun 29, 2018

+The nms function is removed to avoid confusion.
+The detections in ignored regions are not considered.
+The bugs in calculating the overlap score are fixed.

 1.0.2 - Apr 27, 2018

 The nms function is included.
 The annotations in ignored regions are not considered.